Club Safety & Non-Discrimination Policy

 Locally, Boys & Girls Clubs of Greater Kansas City partners with:

-America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care at Boys & Girls Clubs of Greater Kansas City.
-To learn more about our national safety policies and actions, please visit Boys & Girls Clubs of America’s Child Safety page, here.
+America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protecting every child who is entrusted to our care at Boys & Girls Clubs of Greater Kansas City.
+To learn more about our national safety policies and actions, please visit Boys & Girls Clubs of America’s Child Safety page here.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.